 - Each award recipient is required to complete a W-9 form prior to receiving their check.
 This only applies if you have a U.S. Social Security Number.

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Each awardee will contribute a short short report to MSA within a year of receiving the award.
-Part of the report may be published in Inoculum or on other MSA venues (e.g. MSA website).
+- Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
+The articles should be written for a general audience and will be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
-Articles and pictures should be submitted using the MSA Award Reporting Form.
+Articles and pictures should be sent to the Awards Coordinator by email as a Word document.

 - Please acknowledge MSA in any products that result from this support (e.g. poster presentations, oral presentations, and scientific articles).